OfficeDev/outlook-dev-docs/docs/rest/compare-graph.md

 > [!NOTE]
 > **The Outlook REST APIs are deprecated.**
 >
 > The Outlook REST endpoints will be fully decommissioned in March 2024.
 Migrate existing apps to use Microsoft Graph.
+This does not include the OAuth2 token audience as described in [Authenticate an IMAP, POP or SMTP connection using OAuth](/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth).

 <!-- markdownlint-disable MD026 -->
 ## Which endpoint should I use?